commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 // execute the sync on your list of inventories CompletionStage<InventorySyncStatistics> syncStatisticsStage = inventorySync.sync(inventoryEntryDrafts);
 ````
-The result of the completing the `syncStatisticsStage` in the previous code snippet contains a `InventorySyncStatistics`
+The result of completing the `syncStatisticsStage` in the previous code snippet contains a `InventorySyncStatistics`
 which contains all the stats of the sync process; which includes a report message, the total number of updated, created,
 failed, processed inventories and the processing time of the sync in different time units and in a
-human readable format.
+human-readable format.
 ````java
 final InventorySyncStatistics stats = syncStatisticsStage.toCompletebleFuture().join();
 stats.getReportMessage();